Bachelors (BS) in Financial Services

 Complete the following:

 Accounting is the language of business.
 This course provides an introductory overview of accounting from a user perspective.
 Its purpose is to give students a basic understanding of the logic behind the principles of accounting, enabling them to prepare, read, analyze, and interpret financial statements for the purpose of decision making.
-Prerequisite: BUSN 110 and Sophomore standing or above.
+Prerequisite: BUSN 110 Introduction to Business.

 This course is a continuation of ACCT 271.
 It emphasizes the uses of accounting data by management to make both planning and control decisions.
 Students will continue to analyze financial statements to assess a company's liquidity, profitability, capital structure, and stock market ratios.
 Students will also develop operating budgets and use them to evaluate performance.
 Cost information will be classified by behavior, and allocated under a cost-beneficial system that assists managers in using relevant costs for decision making.
 Prerequisite: ACCT 271 Principles of Financial Accounting.